-The problem is that lubricant must get out of the way of spinning ball bearings in order for them to properly function.
+The problem is that lube must get out of the way of spinning ball bearings in order for them to properly function.
 When you apply weight to the bearing, such as when you stand and ride on a skateboard, the lubricant naturally flows away from the path of the rotating balls in order to make way for the movement.

-Without the weight bearing element applied to this movement, the lubricant has no where else to go but the path of motion, thus slowing the roll of the bearing.
+Without the weight-bearing element applied to this movement, the lubricant has no where else to go but the path of motion, thus slowing the roll of the bearing.

-Take this clip of Indiana Jones for example.
+Top Tip: Take this clip of Indiana Jones for example.
 Imagine Indy as the lubricant and the boulder as the ball inside the bearing.
 If Indy does not get out of the path of the boulder, the boulder will face extra resistance as it topples Indy over and squishes him.
 However, if Indy gets out of the way of the boulder, it is able to travel freely on it's path as intended.

-Concept of Rotational Torque
+B. Concept of Rotational Torque

 Another important factor in understanding why hand spinning does not directly equate to the success of an action sports bearing is the concept of rotational torque and the role that this plays in the integrity of the bearing.